-This way, the troubleshooting is a lot easier, and it helps you find out, which frame in the stack could be causing the CPU usage problems and pin-point the source of it.
-You can also define the Symbol server, so that it downloads it and caches it locally.
+This way, the troubleshooting is a lot easier, and it helps you find out, which frame in the stack could be causing the CPU usage problems and pinpoint the source of it.
+You can also define the Symbol server so that it downloads it and caches it locally.

-It is a great tool for application developers to narrow down and pin-point performance related problems, more effectively.
-If you’re a application developer, be sure to check out PerVeiw; it will certainly help you.
+It is a great tool for application developers to narrow down and pinpoint performance-related problems, more effectively.
+If you’re an application developer, be sure to check out PerVeiw; it will certainly help you.
 You can download it from github.com.